cam8001/aws-step-functions-plagiarism-demo-dotnetcore/src/frontend/testcentre/README.md

 6. Deploy the site.

+7. The TestCentre will be available at the root of the site, with the admin site under /admin.

 ## Project setup

 This project was built with the `vue-cli`, and inherits `yarn` as a package